Frijol/climate-change/README.md

 [View as a Gitbook](https://frijol.gitbooks.io/climate-change/content/) ([PDF](https://www.gitbook.com/download/pdf/book/frijol/climate-change) | [ePub](https://www.gitbook.com/download/epub/book/frijol/climate-change) | [Mobi](https://www.gitbook.com/download/mobi/book/frijol/climate-change))

-(Now starting to explore how others might best use these notes)

 ## Why research this?

 There are a lot of problems with the world.
 A lot of the major issues (war, human displacement, destruction of natural spaces, etc.) lead back fairly directly to issues with energy.